knotking/docker-swag/README.md

    - Click **"Generate with AI"** to create a specific service via prompt.
    - Click **"Repo"** to generate a full stack from a GitHub URL.
 2. **Configure**: Select a service from the sidebar and use the editor panel to tweak images, ports, environment variables, and map out dependencies (`depends_on`).
+3. **Build Settings**: Toggle between "Pre-built Image" and "Build from Source" in the editor.
+Use the **AI Assist** tab to let Gemini figure out your build context and arguments.
-3. **Analyze**: Click the "Analyze" button to run a security and performance check on your stack.
+4. **Analyze**: Click the "Analyze" button to run a security and performance check on your stack.
-4. **Export**: Once satisfied, click "Export" to download your file.
+5. **Export**: Once satisfied, click "Export" to download your file.

 ## 🛠️ Tech Stack